szczyglis-dev/py-gpt/README.md

 - `Use Context`: Toggles the use of conversation context (memory of previous inputs).
 When turned off, the context won't be saved or factored into conversation responses.

+- `Context Auto-summary`: Toggles context auto-summarization on contexts list.
+(GPT-3.5 is used for this)

 - `Store History`: Dictates whether the conversation history and context are saved.
 When turned off, history won't be written to the disk upon closing the application.